lunarmodules/busted/CONTRIBUTING.md

 * Variables have_underscores, classes are Uppercase
 * Wrap everything in `local`, expose blocks of code using the module pattern

 Look at existing code to get a good feel for the patterns we use.
+Please run tests before submitting any pull requests.
+Instructions for running tests can be found in the README.

 ## Using Git appropriately